 My oldest is a budding artist and while I have failed to support this interest with extracurricular activities to improve her skills, I have finally seen the light and enrolled her in a week of real art camp.
 Not the arts and crafts variety.
 She draws daily such that I tend to push activities that are opposite to art to round her out: math, reading, music, languages, and sports.

 My mom friends are more on top of things.

-One mom friend suggested an excellent art book from the Eric Carle Museum of Picture Book Art as a birthday present.
+One mom friend suggested an excellent art book from Eric Carle Museum of Picture Book Art as a birthday present.
 Hey, I did buy her the book (and it’s excellent).
-And I took her to the Eric Carle musuem.
+And I took her to the Eric Carle Museum.
 But now I am trying to be more supportive.
 We bought a family pass to the Museum of Fine Arts to increase our trips from annual to quarterly.
-I put her in camps that have more interesting and in depth art offerings.
+I put her in camps that have more interesting and in-depth art offerings.
 And I keep these books around the house.
 Most of them at least.

 Art Books for Kids Honorable Mention

 Vincent’s Starry Night and Other Stories: A Children’s History of Art by Michael Bird, illustrated by Kate Evans